Mean-field limits for large-scale random-access networks: Introduction

-A thorough survey of mean-field analysis of random-access protocols is presented in \cite{Duffy10}.
-The work of Bianchi \cite{Bianchi00} is a landmark paper which assumed a propagation of chaos property to hold so as to derive tractable formulae for the key performance measures of the system.
-The papers surveyed in \cite{Duffy10} mostly use mean-field theory to provide either evidence or objection for the propagation of chaos assumption of Bianchi.
-Among these papers, it is worth mentioning \cite{CLJ12}, where the authors investigated the existence of a global attractor for the mean-field system and provided sufficient conditions for its existence, deducing the validity of Bianchi's assumption.
+A thorough survey of mean-field analysis of random-access protocols is presented in~\cite{Duffy10}.
+The work of Bianchi~\cite{Bianchi00} is a landmark paper which assumed \revR{nodes to behave independently one from the other in the regime where many of them are present} so as to derive tractable formulae for the key performance measures of the system.
+The papers surveyed in~\cite{Duffy10} mostly use mean-field theory to provide either evidence or objection for the assumption of Bianchi.
+Among these papers, it is worth mentioning~\cite{CLJ12}, where the authors investigated the existence of a global attractor for the mean-field system and provided sufficient conditions for its existence, deducing the validity of Bianchi's assumption.
 Further papers which deserve to be mentioned are \cite{BMP08,SGK09}, where the authors exploited mean-field theory so as to obtain approximations for key performance measures of large systems.
-In particular \cite{BMP08} focuses on the characterization of the stability region, while \cite{SGK09} examines the throughput performance of the system.
-None of the above-mentioned papers considered scenarios with unsaturated buffers, with the exception of \cite{BMP08}, which however dealt with systems evolving in discrete time and did not consider performance metrics like packet delays.
+In particular, \cite{BMP08} focuses on the characterization of the stability region, while \cite{SGK09} examines the throughput performance of the system.
+None of the above-mentioned papers considered scenarios with unsaturated buffers, with the exception of~\cite{BMP08}, which however dealt with systems evolving in discrete time and did not consider performance metrics like packet delays.